outofcoffee/imposter/docs/getting_started.md

 # Getting started

-There are many choices in how to run Imposter.
+There are many ways to run Imposter.
 There are two categories: run a standalone server, or embed it within unit/integration tests.

 ### Standalone mock server